|

 that is not what their business is set up for.

-on simpler or less expensive services may recognize
+homes focusing on simpler or less expensive services

-Death Journeyer has a pacemaker, the funeral home
+if the Death Journeyer has a pacemaker, the funeral

-may be able to properly remove it before burial/cremation.
+home may be willing to remove it before burial/cremation.

 In all likelihood, they would wash